TS552 - Measuring equipment Vevor - Free user manual and instructions

 - Use caution when working with voltage above 30V ac rms, 42V peak, or dc.
 Such voltages pose a shock hazard.

-- To avoid electric shock, do not touch any naked conductor with hand or s and do not ground yourself while using the instrument.
+- To avoid electric shock, do not touch any naked conductor with your hands, and do not ground yourself while using the instrument.

 - Do not use the instrument if it is damaged or operates abnormally.

-- Before any operation, make sure that connecting leads used and electronic load are in good condition.
+Before any operation, make sure that the connecting leads used and the electronic load are in good condition.

-● Measurement in dangerous proximity of electrical installations can be made only when instructed by a responsible electrical specialist.
-And never work alone.
+Measurement in dangerous proximity to electrical installations can only be made when instructed by a responsible electrical specialist.
+Never work alone.

-- To avoid interference, do not use the instrument where there is intense environmental electromagnetic field; otherwise the detection or measurement result may be wrong.
+To avoid interference, do not use the instrument where there is an intense environmental electromagnetic field; otherwise, the detection or measurement result may be wrong.

-- The instrument may only be used on systems complying with the nominal voltages indicated in the technical data section in this manual.
+The instrument may only be used on systems complying with the nominal voltages indicated in the technical data section of this manual.

-- It is recommended to exclusively connect the transmitter from the phase toward the neutral conductor.
-If transmitter connection is realized from the phase toward the protective conductor, the functional safety of the protect conductor must be tested first, in compliance with DIN VDE 0100.
-The r is that when connecting the transmitter from phase toward ground, all pa being connected to the earth may be live in the event of an error ( if resistance does not comply with the prescriptions ).
+It is recommended to exclusively connect the transmitter from the phase toward the neutral conductor.
+If the transmitter connection is made from the phase toward the protective conductor, the functional safety of the protective conductor must be tested first, in compliance with DIN VDE 0100.
+The reason is that when connecting the transmitter from phase toward ground, all parts connected to the earth may be live in the event of an error (if resistance does not comply with the prescriptions).

-- Because the instrument's voltage amplitude/value indication is affected by many factors ( such as environmental electromagnetic field, the distance between the receiver and the conductor under test, the resistance of the connecting leads, the connection resistance, etc ), do not teat or regard voltage amplitude/value indicated by the instrument as the actual voltage amplitude/value of the circuit under test.
+Because the instrument's voltage amplitude/value indication is affected by many factors (such as environmental electromagnetic field, the distance between the receiver and the conductor under test, the resistance of the connecting leads, the connection resistance, etc.), do not treat or regard the voltage amplitude/value indicated by the instrument as the actual voltage amplitude/value of the circuit under test.

 Transmitter